 Often children with learning disorders struggle with executive functioning.
 They have difficulty managing homework assignments because they aren't able to plan and sequence the steps, they have an inability to manage time, they may have a hard time concentrating and focusing.
 There are very specific and systematic strategies that we use to help with homework for children with executive functioning difficulties.

 Because attention difficulties often co-occur with reading problems - it is often helpful to incorporate strategies to support attention and organization as well.

-- Our executive functioning support is individualized based on student need.
+Our executive functioning support is individualized based on student need.
 We offer three different treatment models: